Free Halloween Parades for New York City Kids 2013

 Line up in Carroll Park between Smith and Court Streets, President and Carroll Streets

-The procession will head up Smith Street at noon toward Douglass Street, and then back to the park via Court Street.
-Arrive early to snag one of the free noisemakers that will be distributed to the first 200 costumed kids.
+The procession heads up Smith Street at noon toward Douglass Street, and then back to the park via Court Street.
+Treats and photos included!

 Halloween Family Disco & Costume Parade – Harlem

 Line up at the Harlem Center Police Athletic League, 441 Manhattan Avenue at 119th Street

 Saturday, October 26 at 11:45am

 Parade is free; $20 per family suggested donation for the party

 Nonprofit organizations Harlem4Kids and Mocha Moms are throwing their eighth annual Halloween bash from noon to 3pm (buying advance tickets is a must since it always sells out).
 However beforehand, families are invited to participate in a free costume parade around the nabe.
 The procession starts at the Harlem Center PAL and heads east on 119th Street to Frederick Douglass Boulevard, then ends on 118th Street.
 Participants will be singing two songs to the tunes of "Mary Had a Little Lamb" and "Twinkle Twinkle Little Star."
 Lyric sheets will be provided.